ElysiumDisc/nautune/README.md

 - **Physical Device**: iPhone with CarPlay-enabled car or CarPlay-compatible head unit
 - **iOS Simulator**: Xcode → I/O → External Display → CarPlay window

 The CarPlay interface automatically appears when connected to a CarPlay system.
-No additional setup needed!
+Uses flutter_carplay's CPTabBarTemplate for tab navigation!

 #### 📱 iOS-Specific Features
 All iOS features are built and deployed via **Codemagic CI**: